 Any employees who do not meet the requirements from the date the Public Health Orders apply will not be permitted to continue in their role.
 If you do not meet the COVID-19 vaccination requirement and do not have an approved

 medical contraindication on the date it applies, then you cannot continue to provide disability services.
 For more information refer to

 Advice to residential disability care facilities or speak to your manager.

 You can help disability services return to normal by getting

 vaccinated if you haven't already, and by helping those around you get vaccinated.

 Australian Disability Enterprises (ADEs) should ensure that they keep up to date with the latest

-Public Health Orders, including rules applying to movement of workers, as the information may change at short notice.
+COVID-19 Rules, including rules applying to movement of workers, as the information may change at short notice.